University RTP Guidelines: Effective AY 2016 onwards-

 Core Course Cluster Coordination

 Because the School makes extensive use of part-time faculty, we invest faculty time and other resources into ensuring that they provide the same high-quality teaching that we expect of fulltime faculty.
 Our online environment makes it possible to hire individuals who are outstanding in particular professional areas no matter where in the country, or indeed in the world, they reside.
 However, in addition to their personal educational and professional preparation, they need an awareness of the expectations for their classes, the place of their courses within the curriculum as a whole, and the relationship of the classes they teach to other sections of the same class as well as to other courses that logically precede or build upon them.

-The major way in which this is achieved is through the establishment of clusters of related courses and appointment of a coordinator for each cluster.
 Each of the School’s three core courses is treated as an individual “cluster” with its own coordinator; because these courses provide a foundation on which subsequent classes will build, they are carefully evaluated and monitored by knowledgeable full-time faculty.
-Other clusters are formed for classes that prepare students for a particular work environment or address a particular area of expertise.

-Coordinating sections of a core course or a course cluster is a far-reaching activity that has an impact on student learning in a number of courses.
+Coordinating sections of a core course is a far-reaching activity that has an impact on student learning in a number of courses.
 A coordinator works directly with course content and with the instructors of those courses; the ability to do this successfully is thus also tied closely to a faculty member’s teaching effectiveness.